ontio/ontology/docs/specifications/cli_user_guide.md

 #### 6.2.1 Importing Block Parameters

---importheight
+--datadir
+The datadir parameter specifies the storage path of the block data.
+The default value is "./Chain".

+--networkid
+The networkid parameter is used to specify the network ID.
+Default value is 1, means main net network id.

+--config
+The config parameter specifies the file path of the genesis block for the current Ontolgy node.
+Default value is main net config.

+--disableeventlog
+The disableeventlog parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
+The Ontology node enables the event log output function by default.

+--endheight
-The importheight parameter specifies the height of the imported target block.
-If the block height specified by importheight is less than the maximum height of the block file, it will only be imported to the height specified by importheight and the rest blocks will stop importing.
+The endheight parameter specifies the end height of the imported block.
+If the block height specified by --endheight is less than the maximum height of the block file, it will only be imported to the height specified by --endheight and the rest blocks will stop importing.
 The default value is 0, which means import all the blocks.

 --importfile
-The importfile parameter is used with --import to specify the path to the import file when importing blocks.
-The default value is "./blocks.dat".
+The importfile parameter is used with --importfile to specify the path to the import file when importing blocks.
+The default value is "./OntBlocks.dat".

 Import block

 ```
-./Ontology import
+./ontology import --importfile=./OntBlocks.dat
 ```